Posts in this series

 This long stretch of beach is located walking distance from Needham’s Point.
 Here you’ll find a fabulous surf spot for beginners.
 The water is also calm enough in some places for children to wade.
 Palm trees provide shade, just off the shore.
 Pack your lunch and enjoy your whole day at the beach, as there are several picnic tables nearby for visitors.

 If you’re a fan of natural beauty, you won’t want to miss this rocky east coast beach.
 Giant boulders reach out into the sea.
 And when tides are high, the rock pools fill with water for swimming.
 Another great spot for the advanced surfer, but a dangerous swim spot so please be careful.
-I’ve heard the sunsets from this beach are phenomenal, but I have yet to see one.
+Additionally, I’ve heard the sunrises from this beach are phenomenal, but I have yet to see one.

 1. Crane Beach

 This cliff side beach gets its name not from the infamous birds, but rather from the cranes formerly used to lift goods up and down the side of the cliff.
 The cranes are gone now, yet the name has remained on this pinkish sandy beach, the most famous on the island.
 The pink sand gets its hue from the red coral that’s been ground up and mixed into the sand.
 The clear waters can get rough, but swimming conditions were perfect during my short stay at this world famous beach.